Samuel-Ricardo/Pic-Pay_simplified/README.md

 <h2> | 🛰️ About:  </h2>

 <p align="justfy">
   This API is my implementation of the PicPay Technical Challenge [<a href="https://github.com/PicPay/picpay-desafio-backend" > repository </a>].
-It simulate a microsservice for transactions with authentication & authorization.
-Was made following the best pratice of Clean Architeture and DDD, with Tests, Docker Containers and full Documentation with Swagger.
+Simulates a microservice for transactions with authentication and authorization.
+It was done following the best practices of Clean Architecture and DDD, with Tests, Docker Containers and complete Documentation with Swagger.
 </p>

 <br>